A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation

 Treatment assignment problems correspond to settings where a decision-maker wants to maximize the overall causal effect of decisions on an outcome of interest (e.g., deciding what playlist generation algorithm to use for each listener to maximize the number of streams).
 Each possible alternative corresponds to a different treatment, and the goal is to assign individuals to the treatment that maximizes their outcome.
 We formalize the problem in this section.

 We consider settings in which decisions are independent and the treatment assignment policy is learned from historical data on previous decisions made at random.
 This implies that each decision affects a single unit (or instance) and there is no selection bias in the data.
 In the causal inference literature, the first assumption is also known as the \textbf{Stable Unit Treatment Value Assumption (SUTVA)}~\citep{cox1958planning}.
 The second assumption is known as \textbf{unconfoundedness} and implies there are no systematic differences between users assigned to different treatments.
 Unconfoundedness also goes by other names in different fields, including ignorability~\citep{rosenbaum1983central}, the back-door criterion~\citep{pearl2009causality}, and exogeneity~\citep{wooldridge2015introductory}.
-Practically speaking, we use a carefully randomized A/B test to gather data so that these assumptions hold.
+Practically speaking, these assumptions hold when we use a carefully designed randomized A/B test to gather data.